 Editor’s note: Sergey explains the essence and benefits of LMS and LCMS, and provides feature comparison to outline the differences between these eLearning solutions.
 If you need assistance in choosing and implementing a robust LMS or LCMS for successful eLearning, feel free to contact our LMS consulting team.

 Learning management systems (LMS), currently used by 84% of organizations, represent the dominating technology on the eLearning market.
 As companies strive to address diverse learning needs more effectively, they tend to expand their eLearning environment beyond a traditional LMS.
 In 2021, 37% of businesses intend to invest in learning content authoring tools.
-With 56% of companies preferring not to outsource custom learning content development, there is a growing demand for solutions enabling personalized content creation.
+At the same time, there is a growing demand for solutions enabling personalized content creation.
 Opposed to LMS that is typically not used for content authoring (you can check the key LMS capabilities in our live demo), a learning content management system (LCMS) provides extensive content authoring capabilities.
 Despite some shared functionality, LCMS differs from LMS in its main purpose and key features.

 A learning management system is a web-based eLearning solution designed to enable scalable personalized education for corporate and academic learners.
 It provides organizations with a robust set of tools for automated learning administration and delivery, learning content management, and learning assessment.
 While LMS offers basic embedded content authoring capabilities, it is not typically used for learning content creation.